AppBK/AppBK/README.md

 ### Hey Now!! 👋

+Hey Now!!
+I am a recent graduate of AppAcademy.
+I am a Full-Stack Software Engineer with an extensive background in the construction field.
+I am looking forward to applying my aptitude for project design and organization to building apps and services that make people's lives better.

 <!--
 **AppBK/AppBK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.